 While it will be tech-focused, it will also welcome ideas that improve candidate experience, align with employee expectations and fight biases facing the recruitment process.
 More than filling up open positions, recruiters will look to hire suitable candidates and retain them.

-Recruitment initiatives to have a diverse workforce will be a priority.
-Diversity in the workplace would mean a workforce with differences in race, ethnicity, gender, age, sexual orientation, etc. From a business perspective, diversity of thoughts and voices is crucial for improving products and services.
+Diversity recruiting is one of the recent trends in recruitment companies are considering.
+Recruitment initiatives to have a diverse workforce is a priority.
+Diversity in the workplace means a workforce with differences in race, ethnicity, gender, age, sexual orientation, etc. From a business perspective, diversity of thoughts and voices is crucial for improving products and services.

 Modernised recruitment has started to impact the hiring process positively.
 However, recruiters are yet to adopt recruitment softwares in its entirety.
 With the growing need, recruitment softwares evolved to provide inclusive solutions to recruitment challenges.
 The PyjamaHR applicant tracking system is one such solution to make hiring efficient.
 You can automate your recruitment at different stages and use a data-driven approach to hire suitable candidates faster.

 From the talent shortage, employers across industries are witnessing; it is a self-evident trend to place talented candidates centrally in the recruitment process.
 Consider streamlining your recruitment process to ensure a good candidate experience.
 Keep the application process short, send them timely updates on their candidature, adopt self-scheduling tools to avoid conflict scheduling interviews and ensure smooth onboarding.

 4. Take measures to fight biases